 Both interventions were well received and safe.
 The effects of the combined interventions did not surpass those of each intervention alone.
 There was a trend in favour of single interventions reducing relapse, but it did not reach statistical significance and there are reasons to interpret the trend with caution.

-The EMA study showed two thirds experienced a lapse, and around a third of these lapses happened when craving levels were relatively low.
+The EMA study showed two thirds of participants experienced a lapse, and around a third of these lapses happened when craving levels were relatively low.
 For many, lapses made participants feel like abandoning their quit attempt.

 Adherence to nicotine products was high, with e-cigarettes preferred to medicinal nicotine products.
 Behavioural advice was appreciated but did not seem to affect behaviour.
 Nonetheless, the findings of this curtailed trial suggest that these interventions may have promise, but more likely as alternatives as there is no evidence they work additively or synergistically.